 On the day of the surgery, you will need to fast for 6 hours before the operation.
 We ask that you bring only one person with you who will also drive you home.
-This is because our waiting room is not designed to cater for large numbers of people and we like to keep the appointment as private as possible.
+This is because the waiting room at our medical abortion clinic is not designed to cater for large numbers of people and we like to keep the appointment as private as possible.

 We encourage you to visit this section so that you are more informed and familiar with the various contraceptive options available and their side effects.

-Once you’re asleep, the operating doctor will examine you to identify the size and position of your uterus and then perform an internal ultrasound.
-This ultrasound will confirm the size of your pregnancy and allow a comparison to be made with the ultrasound performed immediately after the surgery.
+Once you’re asleep, the operating doctor at our medical abortion clinic will examine you to identify the size and position of your uterus and then perform an internal ultrasound.
+This ultrasound will confirm the size of your pregnancy and allow a comparison to be made with the ultrasound performed immediately after the surgical abortion.